Tekisasu-JohnK/Tekisasu-Graphics/README.md

-# Tekisasu-Graphics
+# Aseprite-tekisasu
  An internal build of Aseprite for Tekisasu